SELISEdigitalplatforms/l0-net-ecohub-saf/README.md

 ## Overview

-`SeliseBlocks.Ecohub.SAF` is a .NET library for integrating with the SAF (Secure Access Facility) platform.
+`SeliseBlocks.Ecohub.SAF` is a .NET library for integrating with the SAF (Standard API Framework) platform.
 It provides comprehensive services for:

 - Authentication and token management
 - Public key operations